 As part of the Live in Cortland Initiative, SUNY Cortland offers the university’s Neighborhood Homeownership Program.
 The program is designed to encourage all full time SUNY Cortland and Research Foundation employees to purchase and occupy homes in the designated neighborhoods surrounding the campus and along the I-81 entryway to campus.

 In these areas, SUNY Cortland has a disproportionate impact, interest and commitment to improve housing conditions and sustain quality, owner-occupied housing.
 This program supports SUNY Cortland’s academic mission by increasing accessibility of faculty and staff to our students.
 It also demonstrates the College’s commitment to the community by helping to stabilize the neighborhoods directly surrounding campus.

-The SUNY Cortland Neighborhood Homeownership Program provides up to five eligible employees with $4,000 to spend on the down payment or closing costs of an owner-occupied home.
+The SUNY Cortland Neighborhood Homeownership Program provides up to four eligible employees with $4,000 to spend on the down payment or closing costs of an owner-occupied home.
 To receive this benefit, an employee must purchase a single-family residence within the defined neighborhoods.

 Qualifying properties must be the sole and primary residence of the applicant.
 Duplexes or any property that has more than one dwelling unit cannot be purchased through this program.* This benefit payment is considered income and will be taxed accordingly.
 Prospective buyers should check with their tax accountant to determine their personal tax consequences.

 SUNY Cortland reserves the right to alter or discontinue the SUNY Cortland Neighborhood Homeownership Program at any time.

-The SUNY Cortland Neighborhood Homeownership Program is available to all faculty and staff with full-time appointments.
+The SUNY Cortland Neighborhood Homeownership Program is available to all faculty and staff (both professional and classified) with full-time appointments.

 Process and Application